 After getting medical treatment for your accident injuries, the first step is to contact your insurance company.
 You may also receive a call from the other driver’s insurance provider.

-Talking to an insurance adjuster may adversely impact your claim if you admit fault.
+Talking to an insurance adjuster may adversely impact your claim if you admit fault, even by accident through misspeaking or confusion.
 Their main goal is to find a way to blame you for the accident, so they don’t have to pay.

 It’s best to never speak to an adjuster, aside from telling them to contact your attorney.
 And never answer the following questions from the at-fault driver’s insurance adjuster: